EUROCAT Northern Netherlands

 Timing of COVID-19 infections

-In 36 cases, the COVID-19 infection took place during the first trimester of pregnancy, which is the most vulnerable period for the occurrence of congenital anomalies.
-These 36 cases had different types of anomalies and no pattern could be found.
-Genetic disorders were most frequently seen, which are not expected to be related to the COVID-19 infection.
+In 49 cases, the COVID-19 infection took place during the first trimester of pregnancy, which is the most vulnerable period for the occurrence of congenital anomalies.
+These 49 cases had different types of anomalies, and no pattern could be found.
+Genetic disorders were most frequently seen, followed by congenital heart defects and CAKUT.

 Reassuring results